 I married into an unusual family.
 My husband’s anti-social but when I met him, he looked fine plus he was and still is handsome.
 When he brought me to his family’s home, I was unsure of the move.
 At that point in my life, I was not sure where I was heading-literally, so I went with the flow.
 I moved a lot and have known little to no permanence.
 When he asked me to move in to their house because he was tired of hauling my things from one place to next, I was scared but said ‘okay’.
 Damn, I regretted that because this decision got me stuck here.
 Unhappy, dissatisfied, unaccepted, an outsider.

 I have been married for ten years now.
 The first few years of adjustment were easy- everyone did their part and made an effort to get along.
 But when you’re living with in-laws, it is difficult to gain control over your family.
-Some of you might say that it should have been my husband’s full effort to get us out of here but no, it was both ours.
+Some might think that it should have been my husband’s full effort to get us out of here but no, it was both ours.
 I take accountability over that because from the beginning-I knew it wouldn’t be an easy decision for him and I have to gather the strength for us both.
 I was warned by those closest to me.
 Living with in-laws is a nasty business.
 I overestimated my flexibility.
-For every couple arguments with my husband, decisions and what not- it is but normal that everybody looks at me like the villain.
+For every couple arguments with my husband, decisions and what not- it always feels that everybody looks at me like the villain.
 His family members are emotionally invested and cares for him so much that they couldn’t draw the line of where their ties has to loosen.
 I was not accepted, how do I know?
 My husband told me so.
 He told me not to intentionally hurt me- he just blurted it matter of factly.
 That did not hurt less though.
 That also stuck with me.
 My mouth says, the hell I care but my heart would still want otherwise.
 I was bleeding.

 It took a while before I got the courage to allow my family to visit and stay, and when they’re here- they’re ushered with an unwelcoming face.
 Over the years, this caused me to revolt.
 I got angry and it consumed me.
 I screamed inside that I deserve better and my family deserve better because my husband is treated like royalty at my side of the family.
 I hated their arrogance and their pride.
 They even suggested I would have to make the effort because they said it’s who they are- the reserved and not confrontational bunch.
 They’re forgetting- we are way past that.
 Too much bad blood has been drawn.
 My principle is this, you make the effort no matter how anti-social you are if it matters to you.
 I am not in for that crap.
 It’s not my point here, though.